Bonus depreciation: Finding flexibility in deducting business costs

 - Even if property qualifies for bonus depreciation, you can elect out of this provision and use the applicable MACRS depreciation method instead.

-Additionally, vehicles are subject to different limits depending on the type and size of the vehicle.
+Also, vehicles have different limits, depending on its type and size.
 For example, vehicles with a gross vehicle weight of 6,000 pounds or less are limited to $8,000 of first-year bonus depreciation.
-The remaining cost may be depreciated under special rules that are described in IRS publication 946.
+The remaining cost is depreciated under special rules, found in IRS publication 946.
 Combined first-year depreciation (bonus plus regular) is limited to $18,000 for passenger cars (other than heavy SUVs), trucks, and vans.

-- If business use percentage of property falls below 50%, deductions claimed under §179 must be recaptured as ordinary income whereas those claimed as bonus depreciation do not have to be recaptured until the property is sold.
+- If the business use percentage of a property falls below 50%, deductions claimed under Section 179 must be recaptured (more on that below) as ordinary income, whereas those claimed as bonus depreciation don’t have to be recaptured until the property is sold.

-However, one more important consideration is the state income tax treatment of the depreciable property.
-It’s not uncommon for states to require a smaller depreciation deduction even though you qualify for 100% bonus depreciation or §179 expensing on your federal tax return.
-If you do decide to use 100% bonus depreciation on your federal return, you may have to keep a separate depreciation schedule for state income tax purposes.
+Another important consideration is your state income tax treatment of the depreciable property.
+It’s common for states to require a smaller depreciation deduction even though you qualify for 100% bonus depreciation or Section 179 expensing on your federal tax return.
+So, if you decide to use 100% bonus depreciation on your federal return, you may have to keep a separate depreciation schedule for state income tax purposes.

-All of these considerations require a careful analysis of your particular situation.
+All these considerations require a careful analysis of your particular financial and tax situation.
 At Block Advisors, we have the expertise and experience to help you make the decision that’s best for you.
 Get back to the tasks you enjoy and let us handle your business’ taxes, bookkeeping, and payroll.